Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Preliminaries

 where $s$ is the least common multiple of $n$ and $p$, and $\otimes$ is the Kronecker product. \end{definition}

-Clearly, STP becomes the conventional matrix product when $n=p$, and STP becomes the Kronecker product when $n$ and $p$ are co-prime.
-Moreover, STP not only has the properties of associativity and distributivity as the conventional matrix product, but also has some unique properties as shown below (see \cite{cheng2012introduction} for more details): \begin{itemize} \item Given a column vector $x\in \R^n$ and a matrix $A$, it holds that
+STP degenerates to the conventional matrix product when $n=p$, and it becomes the Kronecker product when $n$ and $p$ are co-prime.
+STP not only has the properties of associativity and distributivity as the conventional matrix product, but also has some unique properties as shown below (see also Page 2 of \cite{cheng2010linear}). \begin{itemize} \item Given a column vector $x\in \R^n$ and a matrix $A$, it holds that

 \item Given a column vector $x\in\D_n$, there exists a matrix $\Phi_{n}=diag(\d_n^1,\d_n^2,\dots,\d_n^n)\in {\mathcal{L}}_{n^2\times n}$ such that

 \item Given two column vectors $x\in \R^{n}$ and $y\in \R^{m}$, there is a matrix $W_{[n,m]}= [\d_{m}^1\ltimes\d_{n}^1,\cdots,\d_{m}^{m}\ltimes\d_{n}^1,\cdots, \d_{m}^1\ltimes\d_{n}^{n},\cdots,\d_{m}^{m}\ltimes\d_{n}^{n}]\in \mathcal{L}_{mn\times mn}$ such that